jonigl/mcp-client-for-ollama/README.md

 - 🔍 **Learning**: Understand what tools the model wants to use and why
 - 🎯 **Control**: Selective execution of only the tools you approve
 - 🚫 **Prevention**: Stop unwanted tool calls from executing
+- 🔄 **Session Mode**: Auto-approve all tools for the current query session
+- 🛑 **Query Abort**: Abort entire query without saving to history

 #### HIL Confirmation Display